Pathrail Mosque: History

 The Pathrail Mosque was built during the reign of the Sultan of Bengal, Ghiyasuddin Azam Shah, between 1393 and 1410 (or 1493–1519).
 It is currently known as 'Majlis Aulia Mosque', and shortly 'Awlia Mosque'.
-The mosque is adjacent to the mazar of the medieval Muslim preacher Majlis Abdullah Khan.
+The mosque is adjacent to the mazar of Majlis Abdullah Khan, a medieval Muslim preacher.

 Construction

-Architectural design of Pathrail Mosque is similar to the Choto Sona Mosque and Bagha Mosque of Rajshahi and identified the Shahi dynasty by the Department of Archaeology, Bangladesh.
+The architectural design of Pathrail Mosque is similar to the Choto Sona Mosque and Bagha Mosque of Rajshahi and identified the Shahi dynasty by the Department of Archaeology, Bangladesh.

-Historical Pathrail Mosque is rectangular shaped.
+The historical Pathrail Mosque is rectangular shaped.
 There are ten domes with same height arranged over the roof supporting by the inside vim.
 The roof is lightly curved like nail.
 Five outlet doorways are in the east and two each in the north and west side.
 Four pillars are in the corner to strengthen the wall and same quantity pillars are separately stand inside of the structure and divided the floor in two aisles.
-Each wall is 2 m wide and occupies 21.79 m x 8.60 m area.
-Height is max 6.5 m.
+Each wall is 2 m wide and the prayer hall occupies 21.79 by 8.6 m.
+The maximum height of the mosques is 6.5 m.
 There are five Mihrabs faced towards the eastern doorways at the opposite side.
 All the doorways arches look like vault and middle one is bigger showing rectangular projection.
 Wall of the mosque is ornamented by rectangular terracotta.
 Varieties of decorative designs are floral scrolls, rosettes, cusped arch motifs, diaper including hanging patterns.